Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 We consider adequate and appropriate travel insurance to be a pre-requisite to booking.
 You and your belongings are at all times solely at your own risk.
 You must ensure that you have personal travel insurance with protection for the full duration of the trip in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency repatriation.

-Details of our preferred travel insurance provider are shown elsewhere on the website and in your online account.
-If you make your own arrangements you should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your trip.
+Please ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your trip.
 You must ensure that all travel insurance purchased meets your particular requirements and you should arrange supplementary insurance if need be.

 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance you purchase provides adequate cover.
 We do not check insurance policies and cannot be liable for any expenses incurred as a result of your not having adequate, appropriate or valid insurance cover.
-The Artisan Travel Company Ltd is an Introducer Appointed Representative of Campbell Irvine Ltd who are authorised and regulated by the Financial Services Authority.

 - Changes by us